@interchainjs/ethereum

 Chain Information | Chain Registry (opens in a new tab), Utils (opens in a new tab), Client (opens in a new tab) | Everything from token symbols, logos, and IBC denominations for all assets you want to support in your application. |

-Wallet Connectors | Interchain Kit (opens in a new tab)beta, Cosmos Kit (opens in a new tab) | Experience the convenience of connecting with a variety of web3 wallets through a single, streamlined interface. |
+Wallet Connectors | Interchain Kit (opens in a new tab), Cosmos Kit (opens in a new tab) | Experience the convenience of connecting with a variety of web3 wallets through a single, streamlined interface. |

-Signing Clients | InterchainJS (opens in a new tab)beta, CosmJS (opens in a new tab) | A single, universal signing interface for any network |
+Signing Clients | InterchainJS (opens in a new tab), CosmJS (opens in a new tab) | A single, universal signing interface for any network |

 SDK Clients | Telescope (opens in a new tab) | Your Frontend Companion for Building with TypeScript with Cosmos SDK Modules. |

-Starter Kits | Create Interchain App (opens in a new tab)beta, Create Cosmos App (opens in a new tab) | Set up a modern Interchain app by running one command. |
+Starter Kits | Create Interchain App (opens in a new tab), Create Cosmos App (opens in a new tab) | Set up a modern Interchain app by running one command. |

 UI Kits | Interchain UI (opens in a new tab) | The Interchain Design System, empowering developers with a flexible, easy-to-use UI kit. |